 We work with mentors, coaches, and volunteers, partners in industry and education, and all levels of government to invest in Yukon’s next generation of skills tradespeople.
 We work together to connect Yukon youth with hands-on opportunities to explore meaningful and rewarding careers in skilled trades and technologies.

 Our board represents voices from industry, education, and government sectors.
 The Board meets regularly, and an annual general meeting is held each July.

 While it’s not a requirement, board members generally take a lead role in planning and executing competitions.

-Gerry Quarton, President, RSE Carpenter
+Gerry Quarton, President, Carpenter

 Aaron France, Vice-President, RSE Electrician

 Marlene Croken, Treasurer

 Dilan Parker, Director, RSE Sheet Metal Worker

 Ryan Cumming, Director, RSE Cook

 Joe Calnan, Director